 7. Not knowing how to use the tracking tool and not bothering to learn.
 DON’T tell you editor you don’t know how to use tracking, and don’t ask for an impromptu lesson.
 Make it your business to Google “how to use tracking” and learn via Youtube or other Internet websites.
 You’ll save your editor a bucket of tears.

 8. Telling instead of showing.
-Don’t bore me to tears by telling me the boy bit into something sour.
-Tell me how a tart taste assaulted his unsuspecting tongue, locked his jaws, and made his eyes squint just before it shot to his brain.
+Don’t bore your reader to tears by telling about a boy who bit into something sour.
+Thrill your reader by relaying how a tart taste clamped onto the boy’s unsuspecting tongue like fingernails clamping onto a forearm; how it locked his jaws and made his baby-blue eyes cross in his head.

 9. Using six words to describe something when one or two would suffice.
 I don’t want to read that your hero is a big, thick, muscular, tall, dark, swarthy hunk of masculinity.
 Tall and swarthy will do just fine.
 You can sprinkle in the rest later.